Jota Sport: 2010

 The team ran the Ligier JS49 for a second year in the European V de V Championship and the UK Speed Series, taking three first places over the season across both championships.
 This year saw the team become an Official Partner Team to Aston Martin Racing competing with a GT4 Aston Martin in the Spa 24 Hours and Britcar Silverstone 24 Hours where they took a first in class and second in class respectively.
 Mazda UK also commissioned Jota to run their MX-5 sports cars to celebrate the car's 21st anniversary.
 The cars were driven by six journalists at endurance races at Snetterton and Silverstone.

 2011

 With Aston Martin, the team competed in the Le Mans Series with a V8 Vantage GT2 car in the GTE Pro class.
 Dolan and Hancock were joined by Chris Buncombe for the 6 hours of Silverstone and again when the team took part in the 2011 Le Mans 24 Hours.
 The team's highest placing during the Le Mans Series Championship was fifth in class at Spa-Francorchamps and Estoril, with a DNF at Le Mans 24 Hours.
 Jota Sport was commissioned by Mazda to create a GT4 version of the MX-5 to compete in the Britcar Dunlop Production GTN Championship.
 The result for the season was seventh overall with Mark Ticehurst and Owen Mildenhall driving.

+The team placed an order for 2 Aston Martin AMR-One cars from Prodrive but never received them, as the project was cancelled.